jeroenheijmans/sample-angular-azure-devops/README.md

 The pipeline will exercise the following features:

 - Node installation/updating
-- NPM package installation with caching
+- NPM package installation with Azure Devops caching
 - Angular linting
 - Angular unit and integration testing
 - Angular builds with sourcemap generation